Why Study Abroad in Germany?

-This semester-long program offers advanced students the opportunity to enroll at the University of Augsburg (Universität Augsburg), where they may take regular courses in their major and/or at the university language center courses, all of which are taught in German.
+This semester-long program offers advanced students the opportunity to enroll at the University of Augsburg (Universität Augsburg), where they may take regular courses in their major and/or at the university language center, all of which are taught in German.
 Students can design a highly individualized program based on the course offerings in Augsburg after consulting with the German Department’s undergraduate advisor Dr. Viktoria Harms.
 In the past, students have taken 3-4 courses for a total of 6-8 University of Pittsburgh college credits.
-In addition, students from the Dietrich School of Arts & Sciences students, studying at the Universität Augsburg fulfills all but the non-western portion of the Foreign Culture requirement.
+In addition, students from the Dietrich School of Arts & Sciences fulfill all but the non-western portion of the Foreign Culture requirement.
 For more information about the program or its requirements, please contact the study abroad advisor Dr. Anita Lukic early in the fall semester.

 Other Study Abroad Opportunities

 The University of Pittsburgh offers approved study abroad programs at a number of other institutions in German-speaking countries.
 For more information on these programs, contact Leslie Ann Smedley in the Study Abroad Office.